-The sun might boil your home in the summertime, but there is a great way for you to enhance that power and save some serious money in the process.
+The sun might overheat your home in the summer, but there is a great way for you to enhance that power and save some serious money in the process.
 Installing solar panels might be a larger upfront cost, but you will save huge chunks off your power bill.

 You might even earn money from your power company if you opt into net metering.
 This is where you sell power that your solar panels produce, but that you don’t use, back to the grid to be used by other homes in your community.
 Chat with a local residential solar panel installation company to find out more about the benefits of installing a solar panel system.